simon-nunez-aschenbrenner/bloom-mcu/README.md

 The Bloom Sensors' software is written as an Arduino Sketch in C++ and can be found here: [`sensor/sensor.ino`](/sensor/sensor.ino)
 While fully functional the code is not yet matured and particularly misses solutions for better energy efficiency (e.g. deep sleep).
 It utilizes the [RadioHead packet radio library](http://www.airspayce.com/mikem/arduino/RadioHead/index.html) (using `RHReliableDatagram` and the `RH_RF95` driver).
 All configuration data is defined on top of the script.
 Sensors can be reset by power cycling and will automatically try to pair themselves to a hub after being turned on.
-Please refer to [this specification](/doc/lora_address_scheme_and_setup.txt) and [activity diagram](/doc/lora_activity_diagram.png) for further information regarding the setup using a lean custom protocol.
+Please refer to [this specification](/doc/lora_address_scheme_and_setup.txt) and [activity diagram](/doc/lora_activity_diagram.png) for further information regarding their setup using a lean custom protocol.

 ![alt text](/img/sensor_int.png "Bloom Sensor")